gumb0/smt_task/Sparse Merkle Tree.md

 - 0 means "use the default hash"
 - 1 means "use the hash from `array_of_hashes`"

 And `array_of_hashes` contains just the non-default hashes.
-If we don't store any special values in the tree associated with each key (that is, we want to represent a "set" of values, similar to `std::set`), it is natural to keep at the leaves of the tree the values 0 and 1.
+The last element is always a root hash.

 #### Examples